BobbyTaylor82/PySurf_EDA/README.md

 ---

-## Step 3 - Climate Analysis and Exploration
+## Section 3 - Climate Analysis and Exploration

 You are now ready to use Python and SQLAlchemy to do basic climate analysis and data exploration on your new weather station tables.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.